paketo-buildpacks/rfcs/text/0000-decouple-dependencies.md

 - We will define a metadata format that includes the metadata fields currently present in `buildpack.toml`.
+- This metadata is provided at build-time in a known location on the build-time filesystem, configurable via environment variables.
+- If present, this newly-defined metadata format supersedes the existing dependency metadata in `buildpack.toml`.
 - We will add a dependency version validation section to `buildpack.toml` metadata, this can be used to state that a buildpack version only supports certain ranges of a given tool, such as Java `11.*` or Node.js `16.*`.